dtphuong2612/credit_scoring/README.md

 ## Data

-This project was built upon a dataset from AYA Bank, Myanmar, in 2021.
+This project was built upon a dataset from the Bank of Myanmar, in 2021.
 The dataset comprises three distinct data frames:

 * The first data frame (named "Customer-info.csv") presents the demographic information of 115,848 customers.
 It encompasses various attributes such as ID, Name, date of birth, marital status, account status, onboarding branch ID, onboarding time, etc.
 * The second data frame (named "Loan-infomation.csv") describes the loan information of 15005 customers including debit/credit accounts, credit purposes, disbursement amount,  interest, date of the end of the tenor, etc.